sot/ska_tdb/doc/index.rst

 The ``Ska.tdb`` package provides a convenient mechanism to retrieve all data in the Chandra ODB Telemetry Database (TDB) tables.
-The default values correspond to the P010 definitions available in the CSV (text) dump of the TDB.
-Versions P004, P006, P007, P008, and P009 are also accessible (see `TDB version`_).
+The default values correspond to the latest definitions available in the CSV (text) dump of the TDB.
+Versions going back to P004 are also accessible (see `TDB version`_).

 A description of the tables is availble in the `TDB table definitions`_ section.